Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Moscow (VMS)11 monthsRefusedUnclear qualification

-Moscow (VMS)140+ daysUnder reviewStandard time for Moscow
+Moscow (VMS)140+ daysUnder reviewStandard timeline for Moscow

 Israel2 daysApprovedPhenomenal case

-Serbia (Belgrade)2–3 monthsApprovedResidence permit for Serbia 6+ months required
+Serbia (Belgrade)2–3 monthsApprovedRequires Serbian residence permit 6+ months

 Kazakhstan3–6 monthsApproved

-Applying via Serbia: specific conditions
+Submission via Serbia: specific conditions

 Community member

 "I applied in September last year for Lavoro Autonomo at the visa center in Russia.
-More than 140 days passed, and the status is still 'Your documents are under review at the Consulate General of Italy in Moscow'."
+More than 140 days passed and the status is still 'Your documents are under review at the Consulate General of Italy in Moscow'."

 Community member

-From KIT submission to receiving the permesso
+From KIT submission to permesso

 CityKIT submittedFingerprintsPermessoTotal